akka-cache/akka-cache/acdocs/docs/Client SDKs/rest-apis.md

 ---

 [Up](#methods)
+## Cache Create (binary) {#cacheNameKeyPost}
 ```
 post /{cacheName}/{key}
 ```

 Create or update a cached object under the cacheName.
-Note: this is a binary version of the API and requires that the cache object be passed in the request body. (cacheNameKeyPost)
+Note: this is a binary version of the API and requires that the cache object be passed in the request body.
 ### Path parameters

 cacheName (required)